Static Next.js + Cloudflare Pages + Pulumi

 Ready for the edge

-Build once, upload static assets, and keep the landing page fast.
+Build once, upload static assets, and keep the launch path beautifully boring.

 Back to top